pdjr-n2k/ROM106/README.md

 to give configuration feedback and indicate the module operating status.

-The relay output sub-system consists of up to three H-bridge driver ICs, each of which supports two output channels by providing a polarity reversing drive for two bistable SPDT relays.
+The relay output sub-system consists of three H-bridge driver ICs, each of which supports two output channels by providing a polarity reversing drive for two bistable SPDT relays.
 The use of bistable relays has the dual benefit of persisting relay